swissquote/crafty/README.md

 ## Maven, Node and Gulp

 Swissquote's build environment is based mainly on Maven and it's plugin ecosystem.
-But the frontend world solely relies on Node tooling to build Javascript and CSS assets.
+But the Frontend world solely relies on Node tooling to build JavaScript and CSS assets.

 To use the best of both worlds, we take advantage of the `maven-frontend-plugin`.
 This plugin will ensure a Node version is installed and